Edit

 You can isolate your tenants on a messaging entity level.
 For example, each tenant within your system can have a dedicated one or more queues that it listens to.
 You can authenticate and authorize access to each tenant's messaging entity with a different shared access signature or Microsoft Entra identity.

 As the number of tenants grows within your system, the number of queues, topics, or subscriptions also increases to accommodate each tenant.
-This growth might lead to higher operational costs and lower organizational agility.
+This growth might result in higher operational costs and lower organizational agility.

 Because the namespace is shared across all tenants, noisy neighbor problems are more likely with this approach.
-For example, it's possible that a single tenant's messaging entities could consume a disproportionate amount of the namespace resources and impact all the other tenants.
-Service Bus namespaces have limits around the messaging unit capacity and the number of concurrent connections to a namespace.
+For example, it's possible that a single tenant's messaging entities could consume a disproportionate amount of the namespace resources and affect all the other tenants.
+Service Bus namespaces have limits around the MU capacity and the number of concurrent connections to a namespace.
 Consider whether a single tenant might consume more than their fair share of these resources.

-There are also limits on how many topics and queues you can provision within a single namespace, although these limits are higher than the limit of namespaces in a subscription.
+There are also limits on the number of topics and queues you can provision within a single namespace.
+However, these limits are higher than the limit of namespaces in a subscription.

 Shared topics or queues